CoderDojoTC/micropython/docs/displays/graph/01-intro.md

-# Introduction to OLED displays
+# Introduction to OLED Displays

 ![](../../img/robot-oled-four-colors.jpg)<br/>
 Four colors of 2.44" OLED displays from DIY More.
 We can purchase them on EBay for around $18 each.